williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 31 December 2025
+* "*Strategy is not complex.
+But it is hard.
+It's hard because it forces people and organisations to make specific choices about their future - something that doesn't happen in most companies.*" - A.G.
+Lafley & Roger L. Martin<br/><br/>
 * "*As you start to walk on the way, the way appears.*" - Rumi<br/><br/>
 * "*Muddy water is best cleared by leaving it alone.*" - Alan Watts